Picket in Front of U.S. Army Building, First-Ever U.S. Gay Rights Protest

 Frank – The boy who is in charge of the League for Sexual Freedom called today and he wants to picket.
 I suggested we picket the Army as you suggested.
 Right now, we have tentatively scheduled it for sometime in September with his group and the HLNY co-sponsoring the line.

 The mostly heterosexual LSF was founded in 1963 by Leo Koch and the bisexual Jefferson Fuck Poland, advocating for free love, legalization of prostitution, public nudism, and the repeal of censorship and repressive laws regarding human sexuality.
 Their joining the HLNY picket on September 19, 1964, was a very early instance of straight support for gay rights.
-Joining Wicker and Poland that day were 23-year-old Craig Rodwell, future owner of the Oscar Wilde Memorial Bookshop; 20-year-old Renée Cafiero, a rare female MSNY member, who would go on to become one of the first openly gay (alternate) delegates, at the 1972 Democratic National Convention; her girlfriend Nancy Garden, who later wrote the first young adult lesbian novel Annie on My Mind in 1982; and Jack Diether, a noted music critic active in LSF.
+Joining Wicker and Poland that day were eight people, including his boyfriend, Peter Ogren; 23-year-old Craig Rodwell, future owner of the Oscar Wilde Memorial Bookshop; 20-year-old Renée Cafiero, a rare female MSNY member, who would go on to become one of the first openly gay (alternate) delegates, at the 1972 Democratic National Convention; her girlfriend Nancy Garden, who later wrote the first young adult lesbian novel Annie on My Mind in 1982; and Jack Diether, a noted music critic active in LSF.